The $(\infty,2)$-category of internal $(\infty,1)$-categories: The right derived externalization functor

-is an equivalence of quasi-categories. \end{corollary} \begin{proof} Given complete Segal objects $X,Y$ in $\mathbb{M}$, to show that the functor (\ref{equcorextlocequiv}) is an equivalence of quasi-categories it suffices to show that the corresponding functor
+between hom-objects is an equivalence of quasi-categories. \end{corollary} \begin{proof} Via Corollary~\ref{corcosmemblin}, without loss of generality we can assume that $\mathbf{M}=\mathbb{M}^{cf}$.
+Given Reedy cofibrant complete Segal objects $X,Y$ in $\mathbb{M}$, to show that the functor (\ref{equcorextlocequiv}) is an equivalence of quasi-categories it suffices to show that the corresponding functor